 All position information is encoded as degrees, minutes and seconds of latitude or longitude, or as fractions of these units.
 Latitude and longitude data are rounded off (i.e. not truncated) to the available resolution.
-When a position is encoded in the PDF-1, the higher resolution information given in the PDF-2 is an offset (Δ latitude and Δ longitude) relative to the position provided in PDF-1.
+When a position is encoded in the PDF-1, the higher resolution information given in the PDF-2 is an offset ( $\Delta$ latitude and $\Delta$ longitude) relative to the position provided in PDF-1.

 The position is encoded as follows.
 The coarse position encoded in the PDF-1 is selected to be as close as possible to the actual position.
-The offset encoded in the PDF-2 is selected so that it may be summed with the coarse position to produce a finer position that is as close as possible to the actual position.
+Then the actual position is rounded off.
+The offset encoded in the PDF-2 is selected so that it may be summed with the coarse position to produce a finer position that equates to the rounded position.
 Subsequent position updates (if applicable) are encoded in exactly the same way.
 An example of encoding of position data for the standard location protocol is presented in Table 3.7.
+More examples of encoding of the position data with the Standard Location and National Location protocols are provided in Annex B.